Liam Michael Plimmer, St John's

 Biographical Information

 I first came to Cambridge in 2017 as a first-generation student from a low-income family to study for a BA in English at Downing College, graduating with a double first with distinction in 2020.
 During my time as an undergraduate, I was the recipient of a number of academic awards, including the Betha Wolferstan Rylands Prize, the F. R. Leavis Prize (twice), and the Whalley-Tooker Prize.
 After leaving Cambridge, I completed an MSt in English Literature, 1900-Present as a Clarendon Scholar at Jesus College, Oxford, graduating with a distinction in 2021.
-I have now returned to Cambridge to study for a PhD as a Benefactors' Scholar at St. John's College.
+I then returned to Cambridge to study for a PhD as a Benefactors' Scholar at St. John's College.

 Research Interests